kaustav020189/FPL-Portal/README.md

 ##Technical Specifications

--The app has been built on and only for Android users -The app's minimum supported SDK is API 16: Android 4.1 (JellyBean) targeted only for phone devices -The app does not use extensive graphic material
+1. The app has been built on and only for Android users
+2. The app's minimum supported SDK is API 16: Android 4.1 (JellyBean) targeted only for phone devices
+3. The app does not use extensive graphic material

 ##Support